WHAT IS A LIPID?

 The most common lipid classes in nature consist of fatty acids linked by an ester bond to the trihydric alcohol - glycerol, or to other alcohols such as cholesterol, or by amide bonds to sphingoid bases, or on occasion to other amines.
 In addition, they may contain alkyl moieties other than fatty acids, phosphoric acid, organic bases, carbohydrates and many more components, which can be released by various hydrolytic procedures.

 A further subdivision into two broad classes is convenient for chromatography purposes especially.
 Simple lipids are defined as those that on hydrolysis yield at most two types of primary product per mole; complex lipids yield three or more primary hydrolysis products per mole.
-Alternatively, the terms "neutral" and "polar" lipids respectively are used to define these groups, but are less exact.
+Alternatively, the terms "neutral" and "polar" lipids respectively are used to define these groups, but they are less exact.

 The complex lipids for many purposes are best considered in terms of either the glycerophospholipids (or simply if less accurately as phospholipids), which contain a polar phosphorus moiety and a glycerol backbone, or the glycolipids (both glycoglycerolipids and glycosphingolipids), which contain a polar carbohydrate moiety, as these are more easily analysed separately.
 The picture is further complicated by the existence of phosphoglycolipids and sphingophospholipids (e.g. sphingomyelin).
 See also our page on Lipid Nomenclature.